 The following appointments are not eligible for the Staff Pension Plan:

-- Individuals hired on and after January 1, 2007 who have already joined the Staff Pension Plan and whose earnings at a later date exceed the earnings threshold, will be transferred to the Faculty Pension Plan the month of the salary change.
+- Individuals hired on and after January 1, 2007 who have already joined the Staff Pension Plan and whose earnings at a later date exceed the earnings threshold, will be transferred to the Faculty Pension Plan.
 For individuals who transfer to the Faculty Pension Plan, benefits earned under the Staff Pension Plan will be calculated and indexed until such retirement or earlier termination of employment.

 Each month, you and the University make contributions to the pension plan.